MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

   If the Windows 10 device doesn't appear, sign in to the Windows 10 device.
 Then go to **Settings** > **Accounts** > **Access work or school**, choose **Connect**, and follow the steps to join the device to either Azure Active Directory or to a local Active Directory domain.

-## Steps to configure device-based licensing for Office 365 ProPlus
+## Steps to configure device-based licensing for Microsoft 365 Apps for enterprise

 After you have verified that your Windows 10 devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following:
 - Add the Windows 10 devices to a group that's available in Azure AD and assign the appropriate licenses to that group.